wayjay4/animalProject/README.md

 The dog makes a bark sound
 The duck makes a quack sound

+A live sample of animal_class can be found at: http://waylondixon.com/workbench.php.

+# database_class file
-Included is my database class that I use for most of my projects.
+The file database_class is a sample of my code that I am proudest about.
+It has been used for most of my projects.